madwyn/libcube2cyl/README.md

 Basic definitions
 -----------------

-The origin (0, 0) is at the upper left corner.
+The origin (0, 0) position of the panorama will match the cubic images.

 The diagonal point is (width-1, height-1).